rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 * **IP Addresses:** simulating the public IP address here with a private block: 192.168.1.0/24, and using the LAN IP address block 10.0.0.0/24.
 Routing these IP blocks over the Internet is not possible because they are for private use, but simulating public IP block is not possible without the use of a real IP address assigned to some company or organization.
 Just remember that for our purposes, the 192.168.1.0/24 block is the "public" IP block and the 10.0.0.0/24 is the "private" IP block.

 * **Hardware Firewall:** This is the firewall that controls access to your server room devices from your trusted network.
-This is not the same as your packed based firewall, though it might be another instance of _firewalld_ running on another machine.
+This is not the same as your packed based firewall, though it might be another instance of `firewalld` running on another machine.
 This device allows ICMP (ping) and SSH (secure shell) to our trusted devices.
 Defining this device is outside of the scope of this document.
-The author has used both [PfSense](https://www.pfsense.org/) and [OPNSense](https://opnsense.org/) and installed on dedicated hardware for this device with great success.
+The author has used [PfSense](https://www.pfsense.org/) and [OPNSense](https://opnsense.org/) and installed on dedicated hardware for this device with great success.
 This device will have two IP addresses assigned to it.
 One that connects to the Internet router's simulated public IP (192.168.1.2) and one that connects to our local area network, 10.0.0.1.
-* **Internet Router IP:** simulating this with 192.168.1.1/24
+* **Internet router IP:** simulating this with 192.168.1.1/24
-* **Web Server IP:** This is the "public" IP address assigned to our web server.
+* **Web server IP:** This is the "public" IP address assigned to our web server.
 Again, simulating this with the private IP address 192.168.1.10/24

 ![Hardened web server](images/hardened_webserver_figure1.jpeg)

 The diagram shows our general layout.
-The _firewalld_ packet-based firewall runs on the web server.
+The `firewalld` packet-based firewall runs on the web server.

 ## Install packages

 Each individual package section has the needed installation files and any configuration procedure listed.

-## <a name="iptablesstart"></a>Configuring _firewalld_
+## <a name="iptablesstart"></a>Configuring `firewalld`

 ```
 firewall-cmd --zone=trusted --add-source=192.168.1.2 --permanent